 - Australian Institute for Disaster Resilience (AIDR) educational resources for teachers and students.

-Public Cyclone Shelters are purpose built and designed to withstand category 5 cyclones.
-They are provided for people who live in storm surge areas (a coastal issue) and are unable to make alternative safe arrangements during the impact phase of a severe tropical cyclone.
-As the Tablelands is not at risk of storm surge, it is unlikely that we will ever have a cyclone shelter in our region.
+Public cyclone shelters are purpose-built and designed to withstand category five cyclones.
+They are provided for people who live in storm surge areas (on the coast) and are unable to make alternative safe arrangements during a severe tropical cyclone.
+As the Tablelands is not at risk of storm surge, it is unlikely that we will ever have a cyclone shelter.

 Place of Refuge

-Evacuation Centres are buildings designated by Council that can be used to provide short-term shelter for people evacuated or who have been displaced as a result of a disaster event e.g. wildfire or flooding.
-Evacuation Centres can also be used in the recovery phase following the passing of a cyclone when it is clear there is a need for accommodation e.g. people have lost their homes and it is safe to do so.
+Evacuation centres are buildings that can be used to provide short-term shelter for evacuees and people who have been displaced as a result of a disaster.
+Evacuation centres can also be used in the recovery phase following the passing of a disaster when it is clear there is a need for accommodation e.g. people have lost their homes.

 If you do need to evacuate lock doors, turn off power, gas and water and take your evacuation kit and emergency kit with you.
 Consider lifting valuable items off the floor if the threat is flooding or storm surge.
 Wear strong shoes and tough clothing for protection.
 Leave early to avoid heavy traffic, flooding and wind hazards.
 Avoid using the range roads which are prone to landslips and closures from vehicle breakdown and debris.